dask/dask/docs/source/array-api.rst

 .. currentmodule:: dask.array

-.. autofunction:: from_array
-.. autofunction:: from_delayed
 .. autofunction:: from_npy_stack
 .. autofunction:: from_zarr
 .. autofunction:: from_tiledb
-.. autofunction:: store
 .. autofunction:: to_hdf5
 .. autofunction:: to_zarr
 .. autofunction:: to_npy_stack